ellenyu/Getting-Cleaning-Data/README.md

 Three functions help in the processing of text information and lists:

 a) secondElement, to extract the 2nd element from a list via simple subsetting
-b) zapduplicate, use an unlist, unique, paste approach to eliminate redundant patterns.
+b) zapDuplicate, use an unlist, unique, paste approach to eliminate redundant patterns.
 c) translateElement is implementing a simple RegEx translation to replace shorthand scientific labeling of variables with common english full titling.
 The description of the variables was used in the script to establish a ReGex dictionary in a